Alternating proximal gradient method for sparse nonnegative Tucker decomposition: Abstract

 \section{Abstract}

-Multi-way data arises in many applications such as EEG classification, face recognition, text mining and hyperspectral data analysis.
+Multi-way data arises in many applications such as electroencephal-ography (EEG) classification, face recognition, text mining and hyperspectral data analysis.
 Tensor decomposition has been commonly used to find the hidden factors and elicit the intrinsic structures of the multi-way data.
-This paper considers sparse nonnegative Tucker decomposition (NTD), which is to decompose a given tensor into the product of a core tensor and some factor matrices with sparsity and nonnegativity constraints.
-An alternating proximal gradient method (APG) is applied to solve the problem by two different orders of updating the core tensor and factor matrices.
+This paper considers sparse nonnegative Tucker decomposition (NTD), which is to decompose a given tensor into the product of a core tensor and several factor matrices with sparsity and nonnegativity constraints.
+An alternating proximal gradient method (APG) is applied to solve the problem.
 The algorithm is then modified to sparse NTD with missing values.
 Per-iteration cost of the algorithm is estimated scalable about the data size, and global convergence is established under fairly loose conditions.
-Numerical experiments on both synthetic and real world data demonstrate its superiority over some state-of-the-art methods for (sparse) NTD from partial and/or full observations.
-The Matlab code along with some demos are accessible from the author's homepage.
+Numerical experiments on both synthetic and real world data demonstrate its superiority over a few state-of-the-art methods for (sparse) NTD from partial and/or full observations.
+The MATLAB code along with demos are accessible from the author's homepage.